endang-ismaya/st-devshare-tutorials/README.md

-# YouTube Programming Tutorial Tracker
+# YouTube DevShare Tutorials!

-This is a Streamlit application that allows you to track your progress through YouTube programming tutorials.
-It uses SQLite3 for data storage, providing a simple and efficient way to manage your learning resources.
+This is a community-driven platform where developers share their favorite YouTube programming tutorials.
+Contribute your knowledge and discover valuable resources to enhance your coding skills!

 ## Features